 Giving someone a title based on the company they work for is sightly an alien concept to me.
 I’ve come across plenty of PAs in business – specifically financial services – as well as EAs who work for charities or government organisations.
 You could probably argue the fact that if you work for a private household, then you are more likely to be a PA rather than EA, but that’s probably more down to the nature of the job than the company or person for whom you are working.

-buy nizoral shampoo usa Historically, PA roles tended to include personal work.
+can you buy zyrtec over the counter in canada Historically, PA roles tended to include personal work.
 Perhaps you might have had to arrange the travel for your Exec’s partner.
 Or there’s the stereotypical tasks such as getting lunch or picking up dry cleaning.
 As companies streamline their businesses, I find that this happens less and less.
 Even more so now that there are companies who can pick up and collect dry cleaning from your desk, etc. There is less and less need for PAs to carry out personal tasks.
 Although I do know that this does still happen a lot!

 Both titles can be anything they need to be.
 The main differentiation is the requirements of the company and person/people they are supporting.
 I personally wouldn’t really see any difference between the two if I were looking for a role.
 There are far more important things to consider when looking for new role than the title you might have.
 These days, support functions are so varied in their day-to-day tasks and roles that trying to list the differences between the two is pointless.
 In my eyes, a PA and an EA can be exactly the same thing.
 But on the counter, you can get two PAs who have completely different functions.